-- (19) Kicking is NOT ALLOWED in the 6 years' age group except at - - " starts of a period of play; \\See Clause 17 for Penalty restarts - NOTE 1: Should a kick (other than the above) be attempted during a match there will be a change of possession at the spot at which the kick was taken unless ADVANTAGE LAW applies. - NOTE 2: Any permitted kick must not be a "bomb".
+- (19) Kicking is NOT ALLOWED in the 6 & 7 year age groups except at - - " starts of period of play i.e. kick off

+See Clause 17 for Penalty restarts

+- NOTE 1: Should a kick (other than the above) be attempted during a match there will be a change of possession at the spot at which the kick was taken unless ADVANTAGE LAW applies. - NOTE 2: Any permitted kick must not be a "bomb".
 A "bomb" can be regarded as any kick aimed at gaining time for the "chasers", rather than distance, and to exert pressure on the receiver.

-PLAYER MISCONDUCT- ROTATIONS AND REPLACEMENTS
+PLAYER MISCONDUCT - ROTATIONS AND REPLACEMENTS